kingname/ChatRoom/README.md

 # ChatRoom
-A simple chat room based on Vue and Golang
+A simple chat room based on Vue and Flask